Doctoral Programme in Exact Sciences - For the current doctoral researcher

 EXACTUS Grants

-The Doctoral Programme in Exact Sciences (EXACTUS) awards grants for its doctoral researchers.
+The Doctoral Programme in Exact Sciences (EXACTUS) awards grants for its doctoral researchers (calls posted on the intranet).
 See the grant decisions on the main EXACTUS website.

 Annual progress reporting